 The Cosmic Retcon done to X-Men: The Last Stand and X-Men Origins: Wolverine due to the events of this film.
 To some, is great news because of the lackluster reception those films got, while others who liked those films feel it's dispresctful to the other directors to retcon them out of existence entirely.

 The decision to make Wolverine the main character of the storyline when Kitty Pryde was in the comics.
 It makes more sense with the movie series's established plotline (Wolverine is sent back via Mental Time Travel to the 1970's and Kitty hasn't been born yet), but it's still a bitter pill for Kitty fans and people who wanted to see another X-Men movie where Wolverine was NOT the main character.
-Of course, it also goes in reverse; many fans who have stuck with the series since the release of X1 have argued that the film would have had a drastically reduced emotional impact if we had Kitty instead of Logan, seeing as how little screen time she had in the previous movies, though there was no reason they couldn't have both gone back.
+It also goes in reverse; many fans who have stuck with the series since the release of X1 have argued that the film would have had a drastically reduced emotional impact if we had Kitty instead of Logan, seeing as how little screen time she had in the previous movies, though there was no reason they couldn't have both gone back.
 Although Logan's role in the movie is actually fairly minor in that when in the 1970's as he takes a backseat to Charles, Erik, and Raven.

 Some see Juno as a good (but flawed) friend who was just trying to make the group of friends close again by taking them caving.
 And acted heroically when they were being attacked by the mutants (for the most part).
 While others see her as a incompetent home wrecking jackass who got everyone killed.